karlgrieshop/Bioinformatics_Onboarding/README.md

 You will need to get familiar with your computer, how to adjust default settings, where files are stored when you download them, and how to Google your question when you hit a snag.

-If you still can't open a file in VS Code, here's a work-around: In the VS Code menu bar click `File` → `New File...` and create a new file called `README.md`, and copy and past the entire contents of the raw `README.md` script as you see it [here](https://github.com/karlgrieshop/Bioinformatics_Onboarding/blob/main/README) into that new empty `README.md` file you just created in VS Code, save (Ctl+s or Cmd+s), and find your way back to this place in the tutorial again.
+**If** (but *only* if) you still can't open a file in VS Code, here's a work-around: In the VS Code menu bar click `File` → `New File...` and create a new file called `README.md`, and copy and past the entire contents of the raw `README.md` script as you see it [here](https://github.com/karlgrieshop/Bioinformatics_Onboarding/blob/main/README) into that new empty `README.md` file you just created in VS Code, save (Ctl+s or Cmd+s), and find your way back to this place in the tutorial again.

 ### VS Code terminal